rouhalamin/checksum/README.md

 **Why the source of a hash matters**

-Always obtain the reference hash from an authenticated, trusted channel — ideally the same official source you're downloading the file from (e.g. the project's own GitHub Releases page), rather than an unrelated third party.
+Always obtain the reference hash from an authenticated, trusted channel — ideally the same official source you're downloading the file from — rather than an unrelated third party.

 **A mismatched hash**